Legal Header

 The capital expenditure forecasts for oil sands and conventional oil and gas are based on the production forecasts for natural gas, crude oil, and crude bitumen set out in this report.
 The AER estimates them separately and then combines them for the total oil and gas capital expenditures.

-Historical statistics are from the Canadian Association of Petroleum Producers (CAPP) Statistical Handbook, with the 2022 value being an estimate until companies report actual capital expenditures.
+Historical statistics are from the Canadian Association of Petroleum Producers (CAPP) Statistical Handbook, with the 2023 values being estimates until companies report actual capital expenditures.

 Oil and Natural Gas